sokurenko/go-netstat/README.md

-###  This fork avoids costly process info extraction if unnecessary when AcceptFn calculated sockets count internally and returned false for each socket.
+###  To avoid high CPU usage on Linux and on Window, this fork avoids costly process info extraction if AcceptFn calculated sockets count internally and returned false for each socket.

 ```
 Usage of ./go-netstat: